National Sustainable Ginger Platform for Nigerian ginger sector

 CBI project supports Nigerian ginger sector

 Nigerian ginger is among the best in the world.
 And it has the potential to add more value and expand its markets.
 To help the Nigerian ginger sector further, CBI has a new project that supports the transition to a sustainable and high-quality ginger sector in Nigeria.
 Ms Louke Koopmans, Senior Programme Manager at CBI explains, “Added value can be achieved by improving quality, sustainability certification, organic and refined processing.”
+The project involves:

 - Market development.
 This will help Nigerian ginger SMEs become competitive, add value and get market access.